 You will need to take steps to prevent these problems.

 You, or your caregiver, need to check your body every day from head to toe.
 Pay special attention to the areas where pressure ulcers often form.
-These are:
+These areas are your:

-Call your doctor or nurse if you see early signs of pressure ulcers.
-These are:
+Call your health care provider if you see early signs of pressure ulcers.
+These signs are:

 Treat your skin gently to help prevent pressure ulcers.